jaiberman/ng13RTPL/README.md

     Need to add a MatDialogModule that will hold the Data Model in a Form for entering data.

-    1. In the Terminal , enter ng g c dialogTrac  to create a dialog componet module in your project.
+    1. In the Terminal , enter ng g c dialogTrack  to create a dialog componet module in your project.

-    2.
+    2. Update the openDialog() nmethod to open the DialogTrack instead of aler message.

+    3. Create a ReactiveFormModule and define FormGroup to bind to input elements.